-We have examined the summary of contributions payable to the Cambridge University Press Contributory Pension Fund for the CPF year ended 31 December 2022 which is set out on page 23.
+We have examined the summary of contributions payable to the Cambridge University Press Contributory Pension Fund for the CPF year ended 31 December 2023 which is set out on page 23.

-In our opinion contributions for the CPF year ended 31 December 2022 as reported in the summary of contributions and payable under the schedule of contributions have in all material respects been paid at least in accordance with the schedule of contributions certified by the CPF actuary on 11 December 2019.
+In our opinion, except for the late payment of contributions as detailed in the summary of contributions on page 25, the contributions for the CPF year ended 31 December 2023 as reported in the summary of contributions and payable under the schedule of contributions have in all material respects been paid at least in accordance with the schedule of contributions certified by the CPF actuary on 11 December 2019 and 8 March 2023.

-Basis of opinion
+Basis for qualified opinion